maxkom125/colony/TASKS.md

 - Priority: Medium
 - Dependencies: 25

+## Task ID: 31
+- Status: DONE
+- Description: Refactor `ResourceType.list()` to return enum members instead of names.
+Update all usages and fix resulting test failures in `test_asteroid.py` and `test_miner_admiral.py`.
+- Priority: High
+- Dependencies: 19

 # TODO: click on Random + button unassigns a ship from category with the most ships
+# TODO: fix alignment in research tab
+# TODO: ADD mining ship return to base to refill logic like in scanner